 MP5301.603-90 Selection, Appointment, and Termination of Appointment of Contracting Officers

-Revised: June 2024

 Applicability.
 This MP must be used when selecting, nominating, appointing, and

 terminating contracting officers (CO) to maximize standardization across the DAF.
 Warrants are

 issued in accordance with FAR 1.603, DFARS 201.603, 10 U.S.C. § 1724, DODI 5000.66, and this MP.
 Warrants may only be issued for the following values: zero-dollar (administrative warrant for accomplishing zero-dollar, administrative actions only), Simplified Acquisition Threshold (SAT), $5M, $25M, and unlimited.
 See MP5301.601(a)(i) for identification of the appointing official with the authority to issue and terminate Contracting Officer warrants.